Perspective | Why do these ballet dancers dance when there’s no audience?

 “Zoom dancers!
 You see me?
 You ready?
 Give me a thumbs-up,” she said to the big screens in the studio last week, as they filmed the spring performance that will be streamed to audiences on Sept.
 16 after the Zoom dancers are spliced into the main performance.

-The dancers on screen gave her their thumbs-up and took their positions.
+The dancers on-screen gave her their thumbs-up and took their positions.

 “Aaaand, action!” the cameraman boomed.